Glossary of SEO Definitions

 Every webpage (e.g. homepage, subpage) has its own title.

-The Plagiarism Finder is an instrument for quality checking in the Searchmetrics Content Experience.
+The Plagiarism Finder is an instrument for quality checking.

 Progressive Web Apps (PWA) are app-like web pages that can be opened on mobile devices via a browser.